vvenancio297/library/README.md

 ## Diagrams

 This is the database diagram.

+- A member/admin can have many registrations
+- A book may have many registratios also, but only once at time

 ![Database diagram](./docs/database_diagram.png)